Defalt-Dev/OmnivoxAPI---WIP/README.md

 * assembleCalendarEvents(HtmlPage page): Gets all the calendar events on the home page and assembles them into usable objects.

 Please refer to the implemented method or documentation to better understand the methods.

-## Help
-If you want this project to support additional CEGEP(s), feel free to make a pull request.